 The Athletic Training Program (MAT) at Texas Tech University Health Sciences Center (TTUHSC) and the athletic training profession in general is a rigorous and intense program that places specific professional, intellectual, physical, psychological, and social requirements and demands on the students enrolled in the program.
 An objective of this program is to prepare graduates to enter a variety of employment settings and to render care to a wide spectrum of patients.
 The essential functions set forth by the Athletic Training Program establish the essential qualities considered necessary for students admitted to this program to achieve the knowledge, skills, and competencies of an entry-level athletic trainer, as well as meet the expectations of the program's accrediting agency (Commission on Accreditation of Athletic Training Education [CAATE]).
-The abilities an athletic trainer' Association (NATA) Educational Competencies, and in the Board of Certification, Inc. (BOC) Practice Analysis.
-The following abilities and expectations must be met by all students admitted to the Athletic Training Program.
+The abilities an athletic trainer needs for safe practice and patient safety are those described below, in the National Athletic Trainiers' Association (NATA) Educational Competencies, and in the Board of Certification, Inc. (BOC) Practice Analysis.
+The following abilities and expectations must be met by all students admitted to the Athletic Training Program, with or without reasonable accommodation.